 Tired of inefficient nail polish remover?
 I’ve recently bought Innisfree Nail Remover because I’ve grown sick of acetone-free polish remover which is less harmful to nails, but would take forever to work.

 And let’s not talk about glittery nail polish.
-It’s an exasperating and uphill task trying to get rid of them using an acetone-free varnish remover.
+It’s an exasperating and uphill task trying to get rid of them using acetone-free varnish remover.

 That’s how Innisfree Eco Nail Remover came into the picture.
 Let’s check out its pros and cons and why I highly recommend this Korean-made nail polish remover.